nikitasingh2001/Microsoft-Engage-Project-Teams-Clone/README.md

 ## So, this is how I applied the agile methodology while creating the solution for the challenge assigned to us.
 ### Be Agile!!

+#### If you want to read in detail about agile do visit Agile.md file

 <!-- CONTRIBUTING -->